-2.2.4.11.11 Accelerated Weathering: 2.2.4.11.11.1 Preparation of weft) of the fabric.
+2.2.4.11.11 Accelerated Weathering: 2.2.4.11.11.1 Preparation of

+Specimens: The sample unit will be one finished panel or spiral sewn bag or an equivalent amount of flat goods.
+Three swatches 4 x 12 inches shall be cut from each principal direction (warp and weft) of the fabric.
 Each swatch shall be cut into two 4 x 6 inch test specimens: one specimen to be used for initial break strength and the other specimen to be used for break strength after accelerated weathering.
 The specimens shall be marked to indicate which are cut with the long dimension in the warp direction and which have the long dimension in the weft direction.